🌎Currency: Kip (LAK)

 As for drinks, you can find: Lao lao, the local rice whisky, traditionally prepared in village stills.
 Beer Lao: The nation’s favourite brew.
 Cafe pakxong: Lao coffee, brewed using beans from plantations on the Boloven Plateau.

-Transportation: Arriving to Vientiane airport (VTE) is very simple and doesn't take long till you're outside.
+Arriving to Vientiane airport (VTE) is very simple and doesn't take long till you're outside.
 The terminal is very small and there are limited services available.
 It is recommended you contact your accommodation to arrange a taxi to pick you up from the airport.
 When you clear customs they will wait for you just outside.
 If you don't, then the only option is to take a taxi to your accommodation.
 There is no public transport to the airport.
-A trip by taxi to the city centre will take about 15min
+A trip by taxi to the city centre will take about 15 min

 In the city of Vientiane there are not many public transportation options, specially for visitors.
 Only if you want to go further out of the city centre then you can find local busses next to the bus station.
 For the city centre and it's surroundings the best option is to go by foot, hire a tuk-tuk or a bicycle (being the best option to enjoy the city as it's mostly flat.
-It's safe to ride along the streets as there is not that much traffic and they are patient drivers).
+It's safe to ride along the streets as there is not that much traffic and drivers are patient).

-What to see and do?: The city’s man-made structures are as distinctive as the areas of natural splendor.
+The city’s man-made structures are as distinctive as the areas of natural splendor.
 Modernity has yet to infiltrate this sleepy capital, where temples and religious affiliations blend with the rural foundations of the city.
 The majority of the city's sights are situated within relatively close proximity of each another due to the fact that an urban sprawl has yet to materialise within the city, however there are a few sites you will need a car to get reach them.
 The highlights to visit are:

-Tip: There is true beautiful scenery and waterfalls out of the city in which you need to go by tour.
+TIP: There is true beautiful scenery and waterfalls out of the city in which you need to go by tour.
 When organising tours from Vientiane, make sure you plan with time as many tours have a space limitation as they use small vans to make the tours. also it's a good idea to get together with more people if you are a solo traveller.
 Prices are always cheaper if 3 or 4 persons make the tour as the prices are calculated per van instead of per person.
 Otherwise organising a taxi that can take you around the tourist sites out of the city is also recommended.Many local drivers do this as a job, ask your hotel for recommendations on people they might know.

-Accommodation: Vientiane is very affordable for accommodation and you can get pretty good Hotels for a moderate price, even including swimming pool!
+Vientiane is very affordable for accommodation and you can get pretty good Hotels for a moderate price, even including swimming pool!
 Prices go up depending on the season but on average you can spend no more than €25 per night on a good value Hotel.
 Naturally hostels are always available and they are spread around the city, in fact, Vientiane is very popular for backpackers and there are plenty of budget hostels.